-Living a minimalist life can you wings.
+Living a minimalist life can give you wings!
 Your baggage is less so you can fly high—do whatever you want.
 Although it’s a difficult goal to achieve where there’s a will there’s away.
 What I have experienced is that when you reduce your wants to half, the joy in life gets double.
-What is minimalism?
-Minimalism … Continue reading Minimalist Lifestyle Brought Me Freedom And Joy
+What is minimalism? … Continue reading Minimalist Lifestyle Brought Me Freedom And Joy

 Is it hard to find our life purpose?
 There is no limit on the number of people whom we could help, or inspire, or support.
 There are many reasons why you may need to know your life purpose that also leads to a truly happy and meaningful life.
 But if you want to change all that and find your life … Continue reading 11 Simple Ways To Find Your Life Purpose

 I was doing a lot of soul-searching from 2013-2017.
 I was a self-exploration journey and learned a great deal about a lot of good virtues of life; including thanksgiving and sharing.
 I liked the idea and wanted to share something for each friend on his or her birthday.
 I was on a complete no money-diet and … Continue reading I Give Timeless Gifts To My Friends, Their Personal Blog Post